soriaj/kots-field-labs/lab1-kots/lab1-e6-proxy/README.md

 ```

 An HTTP proxy has been provisioned to be shared by all lab participants.
-It will have a dynamic private IP but for simplicity we'll can use the DNS entry
+It will have a dynamic private IP but for simplicity we will use the DNS entry

 ```
 kots-field-labs-squid-proxy